-Exam location
+Exam locations

-CIR exams can be taken either at the IR Society offices (30 Coleman Street, London, EC2R 5AL) or online.
+The CIR exams normally take place at the IR Society offices, 30 Coleman Street, London EC2R 5AL.

 Exam transfers

 You can transfer exam dates subject to availability.
 If you wish to make a transfer within 14 days of the exam date an administration charge of £50 + VAT will apply.